Quasicrystalline Analogue of the Haldane Model: Plane-Wave Analysis

 We now analyse our model to demonstrate that it does possess the desired non-trivial topological properties.
 To provide analytic insight, we first consider the system in the `nearly-free' limit of weak potential applied in Refs. \cite{Spurrier_Semiclassical_2018, Gambaudo_Brillouin_2014}.
 We shall later show that the (topological) features derived within this analytic approach survive also to deeper lattice depths.

-For $U=V=0$, the energy eigenstates of the system are simply the plane-wave states $\ket{\mathbf{q},\sigma}$, with $\sigma \in \{\uparrow, \downarrow\}$ as before.
+For $U\!=\!V\!=\!0$, the energy eigenstates of the system are simply the plane-wave states $\ket{\mathbf{q},\sigma}$, with $\sigma \in \{\uparrow, \downarrow\}$ as before.
 The energy levels form the (spin-degenerate) parabola $E(\mathbf{q})=|\mathbf{q}|^2/2m$.
 We first introduce $H_U$ only, with a small $U\ll E_R$, where $E_R=|\mathbf{G}|^2/2m$ is the recoil energy which sets the kinetic energy scale of the system.
 This couples each state $\ket{\mathbf{q},\sigma}$ to other states $\ket{\mathbf{q}-\mathbf{G}_l,\sigma^\prime}$ (with $\sigma^\prime$ opposite to $\sigma$).
 This opens gaps in the parabola at first-order in $U$ when the states have equal kinetic energy.
-Such states lie along the perpendicular bisectors of the $\mathbf{G}_l$ vectors, so we generate gaps around an octagonal `quasi-Brillouin zone' (QBZ), depicted in Fig. \ref{Fig:Plaquette_Fluxes}.
-The low-energy states with momenta inside the QBZ therefore form a region that, as we show below, can be separated by a gap from the other states to form a topological band.
+Such states lie along the perpendicular bisectors of the $\mathbf{G}_l$ vectors.
+In a periodic system where $\mathbf{G}_l$ are reciprocal lattice vectors, these gaps define the boundary of the Brillouin zone; here, gaps define an octagonal region of reciprocal space, depicted in Fig. \ref{Fig:Plaquette_Fluxes}, that we term the `quasi-Brillouin zone' (QBZ) as it does not tile the plane.
+The low-energy states with momenta inside the QBZ therefore form a band separated from the rest of the spectrum which, as we show below, can be made topological.

 Just as the Brillouin zone area (in reciprocal space) determines the number of states in a band in a periodic system, the QBZ area determines the number of states in our band here.
 Imposing periodic boundary conditions over an arbitrary area $L^2$, allowed states occupy an area $(2\pi/L)^2$ in reciprocal space, so the required atomic density to fill all the states is calculated geometrically to be: